Last Updated on November 22, 2020 by Oddmund Groette

-Searching on the internet you can find a lot of articles on how to play the opening gap of S&P 500.
+Searching on the internet you can find a lot of articles on how to play the opening gap of the S&P 500.
 Today I did my personal twist on this strategy.
-Over the last two months I’ve been trading a similar strategy, but not exactly the same as the one I’ve tested here.
+Over the last two months, I’ve been trading a similar strategy, but not exactly the same as the one I’ve tested here.

 Here are the details (for long):

 - If SPY gaps down lower than -0.15% but higher than -0.6%, go long at the opening print/cross.
-The reason I use -0.6% as maximum is that SPY shows a lot less mean reversion if opening lower.
+The reason I use -0.6% as the maximum is that SPY shows a lot less mean reversion if opening lower.
 To me that makes sense.
-Usually there is not that much “news” if SPY opens for example -0.4% down compared to for example 1%.
+Usually, there is not that much “news” if SPY opens for example -0.4% down compared to for example 1%.
 However, if SPY opens more than 1% down it’s a good short, vice versa for long if it opens above 1%.

 - Target is 0.75 of the gap.
-If it opens down -0.5%, target is 0.375% higher than the fill price.
-If target is not reached exit is at the close.
+If it opens down -0.5%, the target is 0.375% higher than the fill price.
+If the target is not reached exit is at the close.
 No other stops.

 Here is the distribution:

 The data is adjusted for dividends and collected from Yahoo! and IQFeed.
 I have tested on both data sets with not much difference.
 I have used EOD quotes, ie. only open, high, low and close.

 I wrote this article on the 20th of September 2012.
 A perfect day for this strategy.
 SPY opened down about 0.47% and filled the gap all the way up until yesterday’s close.

 The strategy seems very robust and yields very good numbers.
 Perhaps too good to be true?
 Yes, it’s probably too good to be true.
 The reason is that some of the high and low quotes are wrong which boosts the numbers.
 That’s why I’ll write a second article on this strategy and test it on intraday data from IQFeed.
 Then we’ll find out if there is a discrepancy in the data sets (which I believe it is).